British Airways i360 and new heritage centre

 Find out more from the British Airways i360 website

-To support the building of the i360, councillors agreed to take out a government loan and pass it on to developers.
+To support the building of the i360 councillors agreed to take out a government loan and pass it on to developers.
 The loan is from the Public Works Loans Board (PWLB) – a government funding agency who make loans available to major building projects.

 The i360 is projected to earn three times more than it needs to cover its loan repayments.

-Landscaping work and seafront improvements
+Investing in landscaping work and seafront improvements

 Get the latest news from the British Airways i360 website

 Plans for a major development on land next to Brighton’s West Pier were submitted to the council on Monday 17 July 2006.
 Additional information was submitted on Friday 8 September 2006.
 Planning permission and Listed Building Consent for both applications was granted at the Planning Applications Sub-Committee on 11 October 2006, subject to approval by the Government Office for the South East.

-- Further documentation can also be found on the 6 March 2014 Policy & Resources Committee meeting page.
+- Further documentation can also be found on the 6 March 2014 Policy & Resources Committee meeting page

 For further information on non-planning related aspects of this project, please read the questions and answers below or contact Major Projects & Regeneration on 01273 292553 or e-mail email@example.com.